-8 Including G Suite Enterprise for Education Standard and Education Plus editions.
+8 Including Google Workspace for Education Standard and Education Plus editions, and Google Workspace Enterprise editions.

-We hope this whitepaper is helpful for customers conducting compliance risk assessments, but encourage all customers to consult with legal counsel as this whitepaper should not be used as a substitute for legal advice.
+We firmly believe that Google Cloud's SCCs, along with the safeguards and commitments discussed in this whitepaper, provide our customers with adequate protection for international transfers of their data.
+We hope this whitepaper is helpful for any customers conducting compliance risk assessments, but encourage all customers to consult with legal counsel as this whitepaper should not be used as a substitute for legal advice.